zareibehnam/Color-Tracking-App/README.md

 3. The application will start tracking colors in real-time using your webcam.
 4. To stop the tracking, click the "Stop" button.
 5. You can exit the application by clicking the "Exit" button.

+## Logging

+- The application logs its operations to `color_tracker.log`.
+This includes information about when tracking starts, stops, and any errors encountered.
+- Logs are also printed to the console for real-time monitoring.

 ## Customization